-It is the mission of the Guthrie Public Schools to empower all students with the tools necessary to become productive members of society through a cooperative effort between student, home, school, and community
+It is the mission of Guthrie Public Schools to empower all students with the tools necessary to become productive members of society through a cooperative effort between student, home, school, and community.

+EXIT OUTCOMES

-EXIT OUTCOMES Our Vision of a Well-Educated Student:
+Our vision of a well-educated student:

-Have positive self-esteem.
-Be effective communicators.
-Have a strong knowledge base.
-Be creative and complex thinkers.
-Show concern for the welfare of others.
-Be problem solvers.
-Be self-directed, lifelong learners.
-Be cooperative learners and workers.
-Be productive members of society.
+- Have positive self-esteem.

+- Have a strong knowledge base.

+- Show concern for the welfare of others.

+- Be self-directed, life-long learners.

+- Be productive members of society.